Responding to an F1 Student Visa DUI, Criminal Arrest or Deportation

 If the student was arrested by the campus police, they will know the details of the situation.
 But if the student was arrested off campus, you'll need to learn which jurisdiction.
 Your campus police can provide assistance in finding out what happened, which law enforcement agencies are involved, and where the student is.

-6) If bail has been set, the student may need assistance contacting friends or family to help.
+6) If bail has been set, the student may need assistance contacting friends or family.

 7) Family may come from abroad.
-They may need logistical assistance (housing, directions, etc.).
+They may need logistical assistance, housing, directions.

 8) If the student is charged with a violent crime or with a drug-related crime (such as assault, rape, or "possession with intent to sell"), he or she may be temporarily evicted from university housing, even before a trial, and may need assistance locating temporary accommodations.

 9) The student may be going through both the campus discipline process as well as the court system at the same time, but may not understand the differences in these systems.
 You can provide the student with information about the campus judicial system, criminal defence lawyers and explain where to get information about the court system.

 They may contact the school to ask if and when the student's SEVIS record will be terminated.
 Follow the regulations and your office or school policy in determining whether, or when, to terminate the student.